usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 		.. note:: If you do not include the overlay, all files needed to rebuild packages are still transferred to UForge, including the package configuration files.
 However, all "extra_files" are excluded from the scan.

-	5. If you want to exclude certain directories or files from the scan then click add and enter the directory path or full pathname of the file..
+	5. If you want to exclude certain directories or files from the scan then click ``add`` and enter the directory path or full pathname of the file.

 	6. Click ``Next``.
 Follow the instructions on the UForge AppCenter GUI.